 - 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service.
-If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - 3.
-Connect your modem to the Internet port of your router with the yellow Ethernet cable that came with your router. - 4.
-Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
-Slide the LED On/Off switch on the rear panel to the On position. - 6.
-Press the Power On/Off button on the rear panel of the router.
+If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - Connect your modem to the Internet port of your router with the Ethernet cable that came with your router.

+4. Connect the power adapter to your router and plug the power adapter into an outlet.
+5. If the Power LED does not light, press the Power On/Off button on the back panel of the re